neurocod/transformer.cpp/README.md

 ## Overview

 TransformerCPP is a complete implementation of the Transformer model architecture described in the "Attention Is All You Need" paper.
-This project aims to provide an efficient C++ implementation without external dependencies on deep learning frameworks, making it suitable for deployment in environments where Python-based solutions may be impractical.
+This project aims to provide an efficient C++ implementation without external dependencies on deep learning frameworks.

 ## Design Philosophy